protocol/launchpad/docs/libp2p/distributed-networking-solutions.md

 #### [The Modular p2p Networking Stack | ResNetLabs On Tour – Alfonso de la Rocha](https://research.protocol.ai/tutorials/resnetlab-on-tour/modular-p2p-stack/)

-libp2p is the Web 3.0 framework of choice for decentralised process addressing.
+libp2p is the Web 3.0 framework of choice for decentralized process addressing.
 In this module, you will hear about libp2p’s modular and composable building blocks for P2P networking applications and innovation, which include:

 * Transport and pubsub protocols
 * Multiplexers